Ctross/Ctross.github.io/publications/admixture/index.md

 ---
 layout: page
-title: "Admixture Analysis of the CNPRC Rhesus Macaque Colony"
+title: "A Large-Scale SNP-Based Genomic Admixture Analysis of the Captive Rhesus Macaque Colony at the California National Primate Research Center"
 subheadline:
 teaser:
 header: